cloudevents/sdk-go/docs/SDK_v2.md

 ## Interaction Models

+The SDK enables the following interaction models.

+### Sender

-- Sender, when a Producer is creating new events.
+Sender, when a Producer is creating new events.

 ![sender](./images/sender.svg "Sender")

+### Receiver

-- Receiver, when a Consumer is accepting events.
+Receiver, when a Consumer is accepting events.

 ![receiver](./images/receiver.svg "Receiver")

+### Forwarder

-- Forwarder, when a Intermediary accepts an event only after it has successfully continued the message to one or more Consumers.
+Forwarder, when a Intermediary accepts an event only after it has successfully continued the message to one or more Consumers.

 ![forwarder](./images/forwarder.svg "Forwarder")

+### Mutator

-- Mutator, when a Producer or Intermediary blocks on a response from a Consumer, replacing the original Event.
+Mutator, when a Producer or Intermediary blocks on a response from a Consumer, replacing the original Event.

 ![mutator](./images/mutator.svg "Mutator")